-If your tummy is a’rumblin’ and you need to feed it fast, a BEACHBAR is just the ticket: This crunchy, chewy snack bar that is a good source of protein (10 grams) and just 150 calories — perfect for a wholesome afternoon snack.
+If your tummy is a’rumblin’ and you need to feed it fast, a BEACHBAR is just the ticket: This crunchy, chewy snack bar is a good source of protein (10 grams) and just 150 calories — perfect for a wholesome afternoon snack.

 BEACHBAR comes in two flavors: Peanut Butter Chocolate and Chocolate Cherry Almond.
-Both are made with nut pieces and nut butters, protein crisps, and topped with a ribbon of chocolate.
+Both are made with nut pieces, nut butters, and protein crisps, and topped with a ribbon of chocolate.
 They are gluten-free, have zero grams trans fats, and contain no artificial colors, flavors, or preservatives.

 Avoid These Snacking Mistakes